Exxon Mobil Corp. (XOM) Shares Decline Despite Market Challenges - News Heater

 XOM’s Market Performance

-XOM’s stock has seen a -4.98% decrease for the week, with a -11.65% drop in the past month and a -1.58% fall in the past quarter.
-The volatility ratio for the week is 2.27%, and the volatility levels for the past 30 days are at 2.14% for Exxon Mobil Corp.
-The simple moving average for the past 20 days is -4.62% for XOM’s stock, with a -3.94% simple moving average for the past 200 days.
+XOM’s stock has seen a 1.35% increase for the week, with a -1.85% drop in the past month and a -0.21% fall in the past quarter.
+The volatility ratio for the week is 2.50%, and the volatility levels for the past 30 days are at 2.06% for Exxon Mobil Corp.
+The simple moving average for the past 20 days is -1.67% for XOM’s stock, with a -2.52% simple moving average for the past 200 days.

 Analysts’ Opinion of XOM